immanuelsch/gegl-HDR-ColorMapper/README.md

 The effect on Luminance blending is also described here: https://rawpedia.rawtherapee.com/Exposure#Luminance.
 The recommendation: "If you want to manually counter-act the desaturation, using the L*a*b* Chromaticity slider is a more neutral way of compensating for it..."

-### Summary
+### Summary of motivation
 Task: Find find the “correct” chroma after remapping the images luminance from source to target.
 Independent from how target was created.
-In my case I create target from source using tonecurves on luminance, sigmoid on luminance c2g, mantiuk or contrast equalizers from Darktable … everything luminance-based - since it is rumored, luminance based workflows are more accurate.
+In my case I create target from source using tonecurves on luminance, sigmoid on luminance c2g, mantiuk or contrast equalizers from Darktable.
+Everything luminance-based - since it is rumored, luminance based workflows were more accurate.

 ## Examples
 This image shows, the large original image.
 The contrast-enhanced one, that looks desaturated and the one processed by this gegl-HDR-ColorMapper.